MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 This mode can also be used when the number of bits for a color component (alpha, red, green, or blue) is not standard or when the value does not represent a color but an index in a :ref:`display_lut`.
 This mode requires some specific support in the MicroEJ Platform:

-* An extension of the image generator is mandatory: see :ref:`section_image_generator_extended` to convert MicroUI's standard 32 bits ARGB colors to display pixel format.
+* An extension of the image generator is mandatory: see :ref:`section_image_generator_extended` to convert MicroUI's standard 32-bit ARGB colors to display pixel format.
 * The Front Panel widget ``Display`` requires an extension to convert the MicroUI 32-bit colors in display pixel format and vice-versa, see :ref:`section_ui_simulation_display`.
-* The driver must implement functions that convert MicroUI's standard 32 bits ARGB colors to display pixel format and vice-versa: see :ref:`colorConversions`.
+* The driver must implement functions that convert MicroUI's standard 32-bit ARGB colors to display pixel format and vice-versa: see :ref:`colorConversions`.

 The following example illustrates the use of specific format BGR565 (the pixel uses 16 bits-per-pixel (alpha[0], red[5], green[6] and blue[5]):